anthelix/UdacityNanoEng/README.md

 `Day 6` 2020/01/07 #30DaysOfUdacity #SQL #DEND : It was Shell day and no Sql ...all afternoon I tried again and again to get Psycopg2 working.
 Finally, I found it!
 Hooray for Conda Activate and Conda Install.
 Watching video and tuto to understand "Lesson 1 Demo 1: Creating a Table with PostgreSQL".
 Encouraging

 `Day 7` 2020/01/08 #30DaysOfUdacity #SQL #DEND : Lesson 1, chap 13.
 I do the first exercice, read about Postgre and server/client, begin a cheatsheet about all this stuff for my .git and my own locally work.
 I have some difficults to work locally.
 I change the parameters in `try: conn = psycopg2.connect("host=127.0.0.1 dbname=studentdb user=student password=student")`.
 I do `dbname=postgres`, default base since the postgres installation and `user=mylogin`.
 Encouraging @AaronC @AlwaledH

+`Day 8` 2020/01/09 #30DaysOfUdacity #SQL #DEND : End of Data Modeling Lesson One!!
+I also read some documentation about Cassandra.
+My Anaconda environments for Postgres and Cassandra are ready and configured.
+I begin a Cheat Sheet for cassandra.
+Encouraging @ValenS @AnaC